gaps-closure/hal/daemon/README.md

 ## HAL Daemon
 This daemon directory contains the Hardware Abstraction Layer (HAL) Service.
 The HAL Service runs as a daemon
-(typically will be started by a systemd script at boot time).
+(typically started by a systemd script at boot time).
 Based on its conifguration file HAL:
 .
 Opens, configures and manages multiple types of interfaces (real or emualted).
 .
-Routes packets between any pair or interfaces (based on the configured route map).
+Routes packets between any pair or interfaces, based on the configured *halmap*.
 .
-Translates the HAL packet headers (based on the interface packet model).
+Translates the HAL tags (packet headers), based on the configured interface packet model.

 ## HAL Architecture
-HAL runs as one or more daemon on the host.
-Each daemon supports multiple applications and GAPS devices, which we refer to as network interfaces in this document.
-If there are multiple HAL instances, they must use diferent devices.
+HAL runs as one or more daemon on a host machine.
+Each daemon supports multiple applications and GAPS devices, through its interfaces.
+If there are multiple HAL instances on a node, each must use a unique set of interaces. the HAL coniguratin file speciies the high-level interaces (e.g., xdd0 and xdd1), which can include one or more:
-The devices can be:
- Serial devices (e.g., tty0) carrying TCP/IP packets.
 .
-Network devices (e.g., eth0) carrying either UDP or TCP packets (in client and/or server mode).
+Serial devices carrying TCP/IP packets (e.g., tty0).
 .
-ZeroMQ pub/sub with the applications.
+Network devices carrying either UDP or TCP packets (e.g., eth0) in client and/or server mode).
+.
+ZeroMQ using IPC or INET (e.g., ipc:///tmp/halpub, ipc:///tmp/halsub).

 In the figure below, HAL's left interface connects to the applications, while its right interfaces connect (through the host's devices) to the CDGs (residing either as a *bookend* (BE) on the same host as HAL or as a *bump-in-the-wire* (BW).

 ![HAL interfaces between applications and Network Interfaces.](../hal_api.png)

 The HAL daemon has the following major components:
-- **Data Plane Switch**, which forwards data to the correct interface based based on the arriving packet's tag and the HAL configuration file mapping (**halmap**) rules.
+- **Data Plane Switch**, which forwards data to the correct interface (e.g., from xdd0 to xdd1) based based on the arriving packet's tag and the HAL configuration file mapping rules (**halmap**).
+- **Message Functions**, which transform and control packets passing through HAL.
+Currenlty supported function include:
-- **Packetizer**, which converts between the internal HAL format (containing tag and ADU) and the different packet formats.
-Each CDG packet format has a separate sub-components that performs the encoding and decoding to and from the HAL internal format.
+  - Conversion to and from the internal HAL format (containing tag and ADU) and the different CDG packet formats.
+Each CDG packet format has a separate HAL sub-component that performs the tag encoding and decoding.
+- **Device Manager** which opens, configures and manages multiple types of interfaces:
+- Openning the devices specified in the configuration file, using each one's specified addressing/port and communication mode.
-- **Device read and write**, which wait for packets on all the opened read devices and forward them based on the halmap forwarding table specified in the configuration file.
+  - Reading and writing packets, waiting for received packets on all the opened read interfaces and transmitting packets back out onto a write interface.
-- **Device Manager**, which opens the devices specified in the configuration file.
-It also provisions the CDGs with security policies.

 HAL's interface to applications is through the [HAL-API](../api/).
 This *xdcomms C library* provides the high-level interface used by Applications to: a) send and receive Application Data Units (ADUs), and b) describe the ADU configuration.
 Using the ADU configuration description, the API uses the Application generated [Codecs](../appgen/) to serialize (or de-serialize) the ADU before sending the packet to (or after receiving a packet from) HAL.